tempesta-tech/tempesta-test/README.md

       - response == static:
          - response_content: always response this content,
-         - keep_original_data: optional: if set to True, the original response, as it has arrived by the wire, will be kept in response.original_data, otherwise (say, the parameter is not defined at all) response.original_data will be left blank
+         - keep_original_data: optional: if set to True, the original response will be kept in Response.original_data field as it has arrived by the wire, otherwise (say, the parameter is not defined at all) response.original_data will be left blank